SPAWN

 Script Name The script you want to spawn.
 You can click the Choose Script link at the top of the action's properties box to select a script from your business unit.

-Skill Select an ACD skillClosed Used to automate delivery of interactions based on agent skills, abilities, and knowledge.
-If you select Default, the script uses the default skill set in the script when this action fires.
-If no skill is set in the script, it uses the skill assigned to the associated point of contactClosed The entry point that an inbound contact uses to initiate an interaction, such as a phone number or email address..
-You can use a variable in this property.
+Skill Select the ACD skillClosed Used to automate delivery of interactions based on agent skills, abilities, and knowledge. you want contacts routed to.
+If you select Default, the script uses the default skill assigned to the associated point of contactClosed The entry point that an inbound contact uses to initiate an interaction, such as a phone number or email address..
+Variable substitution is commonly used for this property.

 StartDate